-Children learn to read beginning reader books with phonics, sight words, and predictable text then continue to grow as readers by reading engaging books at the each next just-right level for them.
+Children learn to read beginning reader books with phonics, sight words, and decodable text, then continue to grow as readers by reading engaging books at the next just-right level for them.

-I highly recommend giving children a choice of books — even if you pick the choices for them to choose from.
+I highly recommend giving children a choice of books — even if you pick the choices from which they can choose.
 It’s highly motivating for kids to choose their own books.

-Also, try to find books about topics or in genres in which children are interested.
+Also, try to find help children grow their love of reading with children’s books about topics or in genres in which the child is interested.

-Discover the best middle grade chapter books for children ages 9 to 12.
+Discover the best middle grade children’s books for young readers ages 9 to 12.

 Just like at earlier ages, try to find books that interest each child, boy or girl, by theme, topic, or genre.

-Once your readers love to read for pleasure, encourage them to broaden the books that they’re reading with new topics and genres.
+Once your readers love reading books for pleasure, encourage them to broaden the books that they’re reading with new topics and genres.

-There are a wide variety of recommended books with reviews including the newest, best chapter books on the market.
+There are a wide variety of recommended children’s books with reviews, including the newest, best chapter books on the market.

-Here’s one thing I know, by high school, kids have so much required reading that it’s often very difficult to get them reading independently.
+Here’s one thing I know, by high school, kids have so much required reading that it’s often very difficult to get them to read independently.